 - "Index the document's content for search" - If you've chosen to link the document, you can choose to let atSpoke index the content.
 This means that atSpoke will use the contents of the document to reply to requests, rather than just the title, description and keywords.

 In Google Docs, you'll first need to create a bookmark on the paragraph you want to share.

 Open the document and select the paragraph which you'd like to link.
 Select "Insert" from the top menu in Google Docs, then select "Bookmark."

 You'll see a bookmark ribbon at the beginning of the paragraph, with links next to it for "Link" and "Remove."

 Right-click "Link" to copy the link to your clipboard.
 Or click "Link" to open it, then copy it from your browser's address bar.

 Once you have copied this link, you can navigate back to atSpoke, and create a "Link" type knowledge base resource using this bookmark.

 Create a knowledge base resource

-Begin by selecting the "+" icon, then choose "Link"
+Begin by selecting the attachment icon, select + Add a resource, then choose "Link"